laurentkempe/blog/source/_drafts/using-wasm-and-wasi-to-run-dotnet-7-on-a-raspberry-pi-zero-2-w.md

 dotnet run
 ```

-Then you can access the Web Api using the following URL: [http://localhost:8080/weatherforecast](http://localhost:8080/weatherforecast).
+Then you can access the Web API using the following URL: [http://localhost:8080/weatherforecast](http://localhost:8080/weatherforecast).

 ## Uploading the project to the Raspberry PI Zero 2 W

 Today, Windows supports [ssh](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh) and scp out of the box.
-It super easy to copy our application from our PC to the Raspberry PI Zero 2 W. In this example, my PI Zero 2 W is named `piw.lan` and I am using the default user `pi` to copy the wasm file, to the folder _/home/pi/wasm_.
+It is super easy to copy our application from our PC to the Raspberry PI Zero 2 W. In this example, my PI Zero 2 W is named `piw.lan` and I am using the default user `pi` to copy the wasm file, to the folder _/home/pi/wasm_.

 ```powershell
 scp .\bin\Release\net7.0\WasiWebApi.wasm pi@piw.lan:/home/pi/wasm